How to Send Mass DMs on Twitter Safely in 2026

 - "I noticed you're interested in [broad topic]"

 AI-powered personalization tools can analyze each prospect's profile and recent activity to generate unique messages at scale.
 This is the key to sending mass DMs on Twitter without triggering spam detection.
+If you want proven structures to start from, see our Twitter cold DM templates that get replies.

 Step 5: Built-In Safety Mechanisms